-For all courses which have a prerequisite, it is strongly recommended that a grade of "C" or better be attained in the prerequisite course.
+For all courses which have a prerequisite, a grade of C- or better is required in the prerequisite course.
 In addition to the stated prerequisites, some campuses provide placement exams and recommend a satisfactory score for placement in certain courses.